fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 export default App
 ```

-When called, *useQuery* makes the query it receives as a parameter.
+When called, <code>useQuery</code> makes the query it receives as a parameter.
 It returns an object with multiple [fields](https://www.apollographql.com/docs/react/api/react/hooks/#result).
 The field <i>loading</i> is true if the query has not received a response yet.
 Then the following code gets rendered: